TheSoundCoder/GameChatBalancer/README.md

 **Total**|**8,20 - 10,74**|

 If you use the listed microcontroller you will additionally need a **USB-C cable**.

+## Housing
+You can use anything as a "house" for your controller.
+I decided to design and 3D-print one by myself.
+If you like the "design" you can download it [here](https://github.com/TheSoundCoder/AudioControl/tree/master/assets/3d-model).

 # Installation
 ## Arduino